CommandShiftHQ/McrDig/day_four_five/step8.md

 To achieve this, we can use a technique called **recursion**.
 This is basically where a function invokes itself in order to perform the same task multiple times.

 With recursion we need to be careful - allowing a function to call itself is probably the easiest way of creating an infinite loop.
-We need to control the conditions under which the function can call itself.
+We need to control the conditions under which the function can call itself, so it doesn't just invoke itself automatically over and over again.

-Consider the following code, which would (attempt to) `console.log` every number from 0 to infinity (run this code at your peril...):
+Consider the following code example, which would (attempt to) `console.log` every number from 0 to infinity (run this code at your peril...):

 ```js
 function infiniteLog(number) {